Didisimmons/Ayo-Recipes/README.md

    * [Werkzeug](https://werkzeug.palletsprojects.com/en/2.0.x/utils/#module-werkzeug.security) : Werkzeug was used for password hashing and authentication.

-   * [Favicon.io](https://favicon.io/favicon-converter/):This is a Favicon generator that was used to create our Ayo Recipes favicon.
+   * [Favicon.io](https://favicon.io/favicon-converter/) : This is a Favicon generator that was used to create our Ayo Recipes favicon.

    * [JSHint](https://jshint.com/) : This was used to analyse the JavaScript code and ensure that all errors were reduced to a minimum.